postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 MyRunTimeMethod( args );
 ```

-If you want to generate an array as a single-line expression, you can use the <xref:Caravela.Framework.Code.SyntaxBuilders.ArrayBuilder> class.
+If you want to generate an array as a single-line expression, you can use the <xref:Metalama.Framework.Code.SyntaxBuilders.ArrayBuilder> class.

 For instance: